Information • Entertainment • Opinion (Since 1985)

 Hoffer learned to read and write English and German before he was five, at about the time that a childhood accident left him blind.
 He recovered his sight during his mid-teens and became a voracious reader to make up for ten years of lost time.
 Libraries became his university and books his constant companions – even while earning his living unloading ships in San Francisco, a notebook was always at hand.

 According to Hoffer the ideal or quintessential true-believer is usually someone with a profound sense or feeling of “self-loathing”, a feeling which he or she would rather not recognize, confront or care to admit.
 This and many of Hoffer's other observations and conclusions about extreme human behavior do not rely on any real clinical evidence but a large store of knowledge based on his vast reading habits and life as laboring man.
 Writing in the late '40s and '50s, he was simply predicting a future world based on humanity as he saw it – or to use a more precise but archaic 17th century term, vaticination pure and simple.
-In Hoffer's case he didn't predict specific events, but recognized patterns of human behavior before others did.
+In Hoffer's case he didn't predict specific events, but recognized patterns of human behavior (that would eventually lead to predictable outcomes) before others did.
 Nothing was supported by the usual sort of scholarly trappings – Hoffer went out on a limb, which is what creative people often do.

 Less than 180 pages, The True Believer contains insights which are now more widely understood than they were when first published more than 60 years ago, yet in his Preface he honors Montaigne by quoting him approvingly, “All I say is by way of discourse, and nothing by way of advice.
 I should not speak so boldly if it were my due to be believed.”
 A few of Hoffer's observations for your consideration: